hzdg/reactdi/README.md

 reactdi
 =======

-Dependency injection for React components.
+Dependency injection for React components!

+* Uses props instead of inventing a new concept
+* Components don't need to know about reactdi so they stay portable
+* No need to rewrite existing components

 **WARNING: This project is experimental!**